alwashmi/MasterParser/README.md

 # NOTE (2020)
-This project latest version is now here: https://github.com/DFIRKuiper/Hoarder We are working on better version integrated with hoarder, kuiper, and Rhaegal.
+This project latest version is now here: https://github.com/DFIRKuiper/Hoarder We are working on a better more stable version that is integrated with hoarder and Rhaegal.
 So, this repo will no longer be maintained.

 ## How to use it?